 –Litter feedbacks in invasive cattail success

 Invaded systems are commonly associated with a change in ecosystem processes and a decline in native species diversity; however, many different causal pathways linking invasion, ecosystem change, and native species decline could produce this pattern.
 For my Ph.D.
 I studied these interactions in the aggressive wetland invader hybrid cattail, Typha x glauca, in Great Lakes coastal marshes.
 I found that cattails affect ecosystem processes by elevating nutrients and reduce native plant diversity through litter production, which produces positive feedbacks that benefit cattail growth.
 This implies that management of cattails must include not only reducing live cattail abundance, but also eliminating cattail litter and addressing high soil nutrient levels.

-1. Climate change effects on alpine ecosystems
+Climate change effects on plants and microbes in the alpine

 –Interactive effects of warming, snowpack, and N deposition on tundra communities